 Tooltester is supported by readers like yourself.
 We may earn an affiliate commission when you purchase through our links, which enables us to offer our research for free.

-Now let’s start with the bad news: if you’re new to the podcasting game, you might be completely overwhelmed by the choice and wide range of features available out there.
+With the rising popularity of podcasts, podcasters have no shortage of hosting platforms to choose from.
+The bad news is: if you’re new to the podcasting game, you might be completely overwhelmed by the choice and wide range of features available out there.

-But for the good news: this guide will give you a great understanding of what to look for.
+But here’s the good news: this guide will share some of the best podcast hosting platforms in the market right now, and give you a great understanding of what to look for.